annarabeony/anna-portfolio/case_studies/nomad.plan-an-eco-friendly-road-trip-among-friends.md

 ###### Trip itinerary

 **Map & Explore Places -** We are also able to explore some places and directly add it to our trip.
-We can remove a stop from the trip with "remove" or share this place into another app (Google Maps for instance to start navigation).
+We can remove a stop from the trip or share this place into another app (Google Maps for instance to start navigation).
 Travel duration is also indicated to inform travelers.

 ![](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/nomad_map_place.png)